toobaz/mpl_sankey/README.md

 There is a single method, `sankey()`, which accepts one argument `data` and several optional keyword arguments.

-`data` must be a 2-dimensional tabular object: best results are obtained with `pandas.DataFrame`s, but `numpy.array`s and simple lists of lists are also accepted.
+`data` must be a 2-dimensional tabular object with at least 3 columns: best results are obtained with `pandas.DataFrame`s, but `numpy.array`s and simple lists of lists are also accepted.

-## Installation and dependencies

-You can install this package through PyPi with `pip install mpl_sankey`.

-The package requires `pandas` (and, obviously, `matplotlib`) to work.
+- each row corresponds to a "flow"
+- the first column stores the weights (that is, the tickness of each flow drawn), and must be an `int` or `float`
+- each other column denotes a node (by its label, which can have any type) where the flow passes, at each stage
+- if `data` is a `pandas.DataFrame`, then the column names are represented on top of each stage

 ## Example